 The pelvis is a ring-like structure of bones located at the lower end of the trunk.
 It consists of two halves, each one containing three bones, the ilium, ischium, and pubis.

 A broken pelvis is the second most common bone breakage to occur in cats.
-They are typically the result of a motor vehicle accident or a fall from a building.
-Despite the severity of a broken pelvis, the chance of recovery, if there is no other internal damage is very good.
+They are typically the result of a major trauma such as an automobile accident or fall from a height.
+Internal injuries are common in cats with a broken pelvis, which may affect the urinary tract, thorax or nerve damage.